 |Provide a working washer/dryer.||Not addressed|

-Mississippi state law doesn’t lay out many requirements for landlords regarding habitability.
-However, landlords are required to comply with all housing codes, which are regulated by local governments.
+Mississippi state law doesn’t set out many requirements for landlords regarding habitability; however, landlords are required to comply with all housing codes, which are regulated by local governments.
+Landlords must make repairs if they are stated in the rental agreement and all common areas should be kept in good condition.
+In some instances, a landlord and tenant may agree in writing that the tenant may perform certain routine maintenance tasks or repairs.

 Check with the municipality in which the rental property is located to determine what additional responsibilities, if any, landlords may have regarding habitability.